Tencent/tencent-ml-images/README.md

 ```
 In each row, the first term is the image index in ImageNet, and the followings are the corresponding URL and annotations.
 Using these two files, you can directly obtain the original image from ImageNet, if the URL is invalid.

+In `train_urls.txt`, the first 10,706,941 rows are URLs from ImageNet, while the other URLs are from Open Images.
+In `val_urls.txt`, the first 50,000 rows are URLs from ImageNet, while the other URLs are from Open Images.
+One can split them to obtain the URL list from Open Images, where most URLs are valid.

 ### [Prepare the TFRecord File](#prepare-tfrecord)
 [[back to top](#)]